-Start believing your capabilities!!!
+Start believing in your capabilities!!!
 Fear gets along in our way when we are heading toward struggle.
-Sometimes we get trapped into it and could not able to grow further.
+Sometimes we get trapped into it and are not able to grow further.
 But do you know what to remember at that time?
-Do remember that stepping out comfort zone brings and opens up a new perspective and spirit of life.
+Do remember that stepping out of your comfort zone brings and opens up a new perspective and spirit of life.
 Do not let yourself stagnate into a boundary of fear.

 Be brave and take a journey to the edge.
 Be an obstacle in the path of fear rather than letting fear as an obstacle in your pathway.
 Facing your fears, strengthen your confidence and self-belief.
 Look for possibilities and go ahead on that pathway to success.